Gascon campaign (1294–1303): Background

 John St John had been appointed as Edward I's lieutenant in Gascony and upon arrival in Gascony, St John set about strengthening and provisioning the English controlled fortified towns and castles, and providing adequate garrisons for them.
 A settlement was reached between Edward I and Philip IV, allowing the temporary French occupations of the English controlled fortified towns and castles.
-On 3 February 1294, orders were given by Edward I to allow the French to temporary take possession of the Gascon strongholds.
+On 3 February 1294, orders were given by Edward I to allow the French to temporarily take possession of the Gascon strongholds.
 Upon the French taking processions of the castles, the English sold off the provisions and stores that they had collected.
 Philip IV, however, then summoned Edward I on 21 April, to appear before the French court.
 Edward I was forfeited of Aquitaine, Gascony and other French possessions on 19 May, for failure to appear personally before the French court.
 A French army was then sent to occupy the confiscated territories.
 Edward I renounced his homage to Philip IV and began preparations for war.